-The Universal Declaration of Human Rights affirms that education is a fundamental human right for everyone.
+The Universal Declaration of Human Rights affirms that education is a fundamental human right for everyone and this right was further detailed in the Convention against Discrimination in Education.
 What exactly does that mean?

 Why is education a fundamental human right?